World Bank's Zoellick to step down, U.S. eyes spot

 | WASHINGTON

-WASHINGTON World Bank President Robert Zoellick said on Wednesday he will step down in June and Washington pledged to put a replacement candidate forward within weeks for a job that has always gone to an American.
+WASHINGTON World Bank President Robert Zoellick said on Wednesday he will step down in June and Washington pledged to name a replacement candidate within weeks for a job that has always gone to an American.

 The Obama administration said it would open the process to competition, marking the first time it has shown willingness to loosen its grip on the world's top development lender.